tfaramar/gRPCaesar/README.md

 The Cipher service interface defined in the cipher.proto file includes two simple RPC service methods: EncodeMessage and DecodeMessage.

-Each method accepts a request consisting of a string text, an integer shift, and a character denoting encryption or decryption.
+Each method accepts a request consisting of a string text, an integer shift, and a boolean denoting encryption or decryption.
 Both methods return a response consisting of a string message.

 <img src="assets/gRPCaesar_diagram.png">